 As part of Fierce Light, British poet Simon Armitage wrote a series of poems in response to six aerial or panoramic photographs of battlefields taken during the First World War.
 Inspired by the landscapes and locations, the poems were superimposed onto the photographs, the words interacting with the haunting, abstract images.
-The framed pieces formed an exhibition at the East Gallery during Norfolk & Norwich Festival, and has also been published as a book.
+The framed pieces formed an exhibition at the East Gallery during Norfolk & Norwich Festival 2016, and have also been published.

 Co-commissioned by 14-18 NOW, Norfolk & Norwich Festival and Writers’ Centre Norwich